Exarchia, Athens is the most alternative districts in the Greek capital. Love it or loathe it, it is a part of town like no other.

 Here, every square inch of wall space is considered a canvas.
 Storefronts, apartment buildings, doors, and pillars are ‘tagged’ with vibrant colours and scenes delivering strong messages.

 Posters advertising protests and political events are taped to virtually every store window, and the stores themselves sell more alternative products.
 Ramshackle shops selling old vinyl records, collectible figures, and second-hand books line Themistokleous as it leads up to Exarchia.

 There are ample coffee stores and taverns that have a funky Bohemian vibe.
 Exarchia coffee shops are filled with young people sipping Greek coffee, reading, and debating global issues.

 Exarchia is definitely well-deserved of at least half a day’s exploration.
 There are plenty of interesting spots here to look out for.

 However, a lot of the fun of exploring Exarchia, like any other Athenian neighbourhood, is found in meandering through the streets at a leisurely pace and allowing yourself to get lost.
 You don’t have to worry about your safety.
 Exarchia Athens is always fairly crowded in the day.

 Catch an Open-Air Movie

-During the summer months, half a dozen or so open air cinemas sprout up around Athens.
+Half a dozen or so open-air cinemas sprout up around Athens during the summer months.
 Vox (ΒΟΞ) cinema is an al fresco movie theatre situated on the rooftop of an Exarchia building.

-The theatre shows old-fashioned movies – mostly in English with Greek subtitles.
+The theatre shows old-fashioned movies.
+They are mostly shown in English with Greek subtitles.
 Here you can sit on comfy deck chairs as you tuck into a box of buttery popcorn beneath the starlit Athenian sky.